srishrachamalla7/MarketMind/README.md

 ## ⚙️ **How It Works**

-1. **Data Gathering:** Uses APIs like OpenAI's GPT models, Jina AI, and Serper to extract information about the product and competitors.
+1. **Data Gathering:** Uses APIs like Groq models and Serper to extract information about the product and competitors.

 2. **Product and Competitor Analysis:** The tool uses AI models to summarize articles and provide insights into market performance and competitive positioning.